 Google has grown from a search engine into a technology giant.
-Now, it’s pursuing high-tech innovations in medicine that could change the future of healthcare.
+Now, it’s also pursuing high-tech innovations in medicine.
+Here’s what you should know.

 Google and the AI health connection